|NLP ARTICLE MENU|

 |Read feedback on NLP hypnotherapy Gold Coast Qld|

-You have landed on this page because you want to learn how to heal an eating disorder quickly and get long term results.
+How to heal an eating disorder - how to stop binging - and get long term results.
 Phone 07 5562 5718 to book a free 20 minute telephone consultation.
 Abby Eagles unique NLP and Hypnotherapy provides a cost effective solution to binge eating, bulimia and anorexia.
 Gold Coast Australia.
 Neuro Linguistic Programming sessions - online coaching available.

 By Abby Eagle (2017)

 Bulimia is an eating disorder that affects more women than men.
 The person binge eats and then vomits the food.
 It generally starts in the teenage years and may be associated with anorexia.
 It is a serious problem because vomiting is extremely hard on the body.
 Some women may spend ten to twenty years trying to solve the problem but they don’t need to because in most cases the resolution is quite straight forward.

-At this point I need to make a note that this video is for people who have some knowledge and experience with NLP and Hypnotherapy.
+At this point I need to make a note that this article is for people who have some knowledge and experience with NLP and Hypnotherapy.